Free Walking Tour Berlin

 Legacy and Reunification

-The fall of the Berlin Wall marked the beginning of the end for the division of Germany.
+End of division of Germany can be said to have started with the falling of the Berlin Wall.
 In the subsequent years, the two German states held negotiations and, on October 3, 1990, officially reunited to form a single nation: the Federal Republic of Germany.

 Thank you for reading.
 If you're inspired by the stories of Berlin and want to delve deeper, why not join us on our Free Berlin Walking Tour?
 It's a wonderful way to immerse yourself in the city's rich history and vibrant culture.
 We look forward to welcoming you soon.